StrandHQ/CodeClippy-Atom/README.md

 1. Clone the CodeClippy plugin.
 2. Navigate inside the CodeClippy directory and run `apm link`.
-This will create a symbolic link to you `~/.atom/packages` folder.
+This will create a symbolic link to your `~/.atom/packages` folder.
 3. Reload the window.
 You can do this by pressing `CMD-Shift-P` and entering `Window: Reload`.
-You will do this every time you make changes to the package.
+You will need to do this every time you make changes to the package.

 To activate the plugin, press `CMD-Shift-H`.
 This will open up a right side panel.
 The panel is resizable.
 To look up StackOverflow threads, enter a query in the